Preschool Teacher Resume Example

 If you’re searching for early childhood educator resume examples, you’re in the right spot.
 I see a lot of people highlight lesson planning, classroom management, and child development skills.

-You want to showcase certifications like CDA or state teaching licenses.
+You want to showcase certifications like CDA or state teaching licenses, and include a cover letter to highlight your qualifications.
 Over 60% of jobs in this field list these as requirements, so make sure you include them.

 I always suggest adding numbers-like class sizes, improvements in learning, or parent satisfaction rates.
 This helps your resume stand out and keeps it focused on results.